-2.2.14.5.
+2.2.15.
 Fair Value Measurement

 The Group does not measure any financial asset or liability at fair value.
-The carrying amount of all financial instruments approximates their fair value, with the exception of quoted debt securities for which fair values are disclosed (see '4.7 Financial assets and financial liabilities').
+The carrying amount of all financial instruments approximates their fair value, with the exception of quoted debt securities for which fair values are disclosed (see Note 4.7).